Henry II of Ventimiglia: Vicar General in the Marches of Ancona and Duchy of Spoleto

-Henry's presence in the Marches of Ancona, as Vicar General of the King of Sicily, is attested for the first time on 17 March 1260, when the Count of Ischia summoned several debtors who had to pay the due taxes to the Imperial Curia of the Marche – occupied by Manfred, King of Sicily and recognized leader of the Italian Ghibellines - The policy of the Vicar of the Marche and Duchy of Spoleto, in constant friction with the papal and Guelph powers, had to be aggressive in order to guarantee the security of the borders of the Kingdom of Sicily.
+Henry's presence in Marche, as Vicar General of the King of Sicily, is attested for the first time on 17 March 1260, when the Count of Ischia summoned several debtors who had to pay the due taxes to the Imperial Curia of the Marche – occupied by Manfred, King of Sicily and recognized leader of the Italian Ghibellines - The policy of the Vicar of the Marche and Duchy of Spoleto, in constant friction with the papal and Guelph powers, had to be aggressive in order to guarantee the security of the borders of the Kingdom of Sicily.
 Henry's political objectives were aimed above all at consolidating the northern border of the territories of Ghibelline influence - a border that passed approximately from Recanati to Matelica - strengthening the league with the Swabian partisans in the nobility and in the municipalities, as well as guaranteeing the lines of connection with the Tuscan and Lombard allies.
 Very important, to this end, was maintaining and strengthening the Ghibelline league between the municipalities of San Severino Marche, Monte Milone, Tolentino and Matelica, concluded for the first time in 1259, at the time of his predecessor in the office of vicar; the well-known poet and man-at-arms Percivalle Doria.
 A series of acts followed which marked Henry's commitment in his functions as vicar general at the head of the local Ghibelline party.